klebster2/vimrc/README.md

 - `<CTRL-b>` to scroll the docs **B**ackwards

 Also see `: help vim.lsp.*` for documentation on any of the LSP functions

+#### LSP Diagnostics

+Note that this applies to Normal Mode only.

+When in normal mode, the LSP will have already run and will be highlighting areas of code syntax.
+Use:

+- `<SPACE>+e` to open a floating window containing the LSP diagnostic (according to the LSP)
+- `<SPACE>+q` to open a window of LSP diagnostics below the current buffer
+- `[d` to go to the previous LSP diagnostic
+- `]d` to go to the next LSP diagnostic

+Also see `: help vim.diagnostic.*` for documentation on any of the functions.

 ### Luasnip